 However, I have carefully designed and tested the kites to ensure that an in-flight breakage should be fairly rare.
-As long as you don't attempt to fly the kite in greater than Moderate strength wind!
-That is, above 28kph or 18mph.
+This is as long as you don't attempt to fly the kite in greater than moderate strength wind!
+That is, above 28 kph or 18 mph.

 Artistic types could make an absolutely stunning piece of aerial art, since the material is paper!
 Admittedly, the piece would probably be described as a miniature :-)